w41ter/sekas/CONTRIBUTING.md

 ### Licenses

-The Engula source code is licensed under the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The Sekas source code is licensed under the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0).

-We have a [workflow](https://github.com/engula/engula/actions/workflows/audit-license.yml) to check license headers for most of files, including all code files, scripts, and most of config files, except trivial ones that won't be considered as a work.
+We have a [workflow](https://github.com/sekas/sekas/actions/workflows/audit-license.yml) to check license headers for most of files, including all code files, scripts, and most of config files, except trivial ones that won't be considered as a work.

 The workflow is powered by [Apache SkyWalking Eyes](https://github.com/apache/skywalking-eyes) (`license-eye`).
 When you find the workflow fails, please add the license header manually or with the instructions of `license-eye`.